Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Results of calculations and discussion

-Now let us consider indirect magnetoexcitons in MoS$_{2}$-hBN-MoS$_{2}$ heterostructure.
+Next, we consider van der Waals heterostructure.
+Since the binding energies for excitons in TMDCs monolayers are reported in numerous publications, for example in Refs. \citep{Berkelbach2013,Kylanpaa2015,Stier2016, Stier2018,donckexc2018,Gor2019, Liu2019}.
+As the first step, we calculate the binding energies of indirect excitons in MX$_2$-hBN-MX$_2$ heterostructures using RK and Coulomb potentials in the absence of the magnetic field.
+The results of the calculations for 1$s$ Rydberg state are presented in Table \ref{table:binding_energies}, Appendix \ref{app:rydberg}.
+At the next step, we consider indirect magnetoexcitons in MoS$_{2}$-hBN-MoS$_{2}$ heterostructure.
 In Fig. \ref{mos_ratio} are presented the results of calculations for the dependence of the ratio $\Delta E_{RK}/\Delta E_{C}$ on the magnetic field and number of the hBN layers separating two parallel TMDC layers.
-Calculations are performed for $A$ magnetoexcitons.
+Calculations are performed for $A_{\text{high}}$ magnetoexcitons.
 The ratio weakly depends on the magnetic field and converges towards 1 when the number of hBN layers increases.
 The RK potential always gives the larger contribution than the Coulomb potential.
-However, when the number of hBN layers is more than three, the difference becomes very small.
 Such a result is understandable because the potential $V_{RK}(\sqrt{\rho ^{2}+D^{2}})$ converges to $V_C \left( \sqrt{\rho ^{2}+D^{2}}\right)$ when $D$ increases.
+From the known asymptotic properties of the Struve and Bessel functions \cite{Abramowitz, Ryzhik}, it is easy to show that $\displaystyle{\lim_{\rho \rightarrow 0}\frac{V_{RK}}{V_{C}}=\frac{\pi D}{2\rho _{0}}\left[H_{0}(\frac{D}{{\rho _{0}}})-Y_{0}(\frac{D}{{\rho _{0}}})\right]}$.
+An additional comment to Fig. \ref{mos_ratio}, in the 4$s$ state at $B$ = 15 T, when $N$ = 5, and at $B$ = 18 T the magnetoexcitons are unbound by the RK potential, and due to the dissociation of magnetoexcitons this ratio is zero.